tsy24/tp/docs/UserGuide.md

 #### 4.1.6 View full details of an elderly: `viewDetails`

-Displays full details of a specific elderly
+Displays full details of a specific elderly.

 Format: `viewDetails INDEX`